hadley/recipes/recipes/biscuits/vanilla-or-any-other-crisp-biscuits.md

 Makes about 32

+Time: 15 minutes

 Comments: USA - Use a heaped teaspoon baking powder.

 Variation by AW
 Substitute 8oz flour with 1 oz cocoa, 3 oz rolled oats and 4oz flour Add chopped pecans or walnuts too if you like.